 Using a garage conversion to help your family

-In addition to generating rental income, some homeowners are interested in converting their garage to help an aging family member.
+In addition to generating rental income, some homeowners are interested in converting their garage into a guest house to help an aging family member.

 According to SeniorAdvice.com assisted living costs in California range from around $33 to $300 per day, with an average expense running about $125.
 The monthly cost averages roughly $3,750 or about $45,600 per year.